crispab/crisp-dna/_docs/recruiting-and-onboarding.md

 This kind of model obviously doesn't fit everyone.

+People won't fit if they don't share our values either.

 What kind of people do fit at Product Space?
 ------------------------------------

-Most people who end up at Product Space were previously independent consultants (or were heading in that direction), or interestingly, people who don't like the way many organisations operate or were feeling they weren't doing their best work.
+Most people who end up at Product Space were previously independent consultants (or were heading in that direction), or interestingly, are people who don't like the way many organisations operate or were feeling they weren't doing their best work.
 Typical personality traits:

 -   **Self-confident** - they know that they are highly skilled and in high demand.
 -   **Adventurous** - time without an assignment isn't the end of the world, it's an opportunity to play around, learn new stuff even stuff that's not directly related to their craft.